Kristen Stewart and Stella Maxwell Are Tying The Knot Soon: Source

 “They have moved in together.”

 Us Weekly previously reported that the couple has moved in together at Kristen Stewart’s apartment in Los Angeles.
-An insider close to the situation told the publication that Stella Maxwell has been spending most of her time at the actress’ four-bedroom pad.
-Aside from that, the model has been spotted in New Orleans where former ladylove of Robert Pattinson is filming the imminent Underwater movie.
+An insider close to the situation told the publication that Stella Maxwell has been spending most of her time at the actress’s four-bedroom pad.
+Aside from that, the model has been spotted in New Orleans where former the ladylove of Robert Pattinson is filming the imminent Underwater movie.

 “They’re both so busy with work but try to be together when they can.”